Share

 The supreme technology

 The supreme technology in the gym is and always will be the human body.
 That should be your calling card whenever you are asked about cutting edge technology.
 Digital platforms cannot compete with a trainer who knows how the body works.
-In another blog post you can see more about components of fitness.
-How many components can you name?
-If a textbook can list five, you should have at least 20.
+No app or AI can understand motivation.
+Only you know what's happening in your clients' lives and how it affects their fitness.

 Form over function